-Domestic bird food is generally a blend of similar seeds, with extra nutritionally thick pellets included.
+Domestic bird food is typically a mix of similar seeds, with nutritionally dense pellets included.
 Conures, doves, and pigeons enjoy millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will like bigger seed types.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer larger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients consisted of, as well as a selection of other natural seeds and fruits.
-These bolster the immune and digestive function of your birds, and more closely imitate their all-natural diet plan, which would not normally consist of a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, as well as a selection of various other all-natural seeds and fruits.
+These boost the immune and digestive function of your birds, and more closely mimic their natural diet, which would not typically consist of a few types of seeds.

-Get the facts and the feed-in one place- At The Grooming Place Pet Shop, we focus on making sure your bird is offered with the best nutrition for their specific needs.
-Whether you're feeding wild birds in your backyard or a parakeet in your parlor, our pleasant, expert personnel has your back.
-If you're in the MD area, give us a call at (410) 643-8760 and let us know what you're feeding and we can help improve your bird's feed for a long, healthy life.
+At The Grooming Place Pet Shop, we focus on making sure your bird is supplied with the best nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, professional team has your back.
+If you're in the Chester area, give us a call at (410) 643-8760 and we can help optimize your bird's feed for a long, healthy life.